justynjen/Justynjen/_posts/2018-04-23-how-can-pinterest-help-your-business-grow.md

 #### Steps to having the BEST Pinterest for your business!

-1. Switch to a business account
+First, go ahead and switch to a business account

-2. Set up the right boards for your business
+Then you need to set up the right boards for your business

 ![](/uploads/screenshot-38-1.png)

-3. Sign up for [Tailwindapp](https://www.tailwindapp.com/i/justynjen) and use it to your advantage!
+After that you should sign up for [Tailwindapp](https://www.tailwindapp.com/i/justynjen) and use it to your advantage!

 ![](/uploads/screenshot-40.png){: srcset="/uploads/screenshot-40.png 504w, /uploads/screenshot-40@2x.png 1008w"}